Scarlatto1834/Drm-removal-tools-/README.md

 # Drm removal tools
 During the  Windows XP era, many developers put online drm in their games,making them unplayable once servers shut down.
-But gaamers didnt stand against this and created tools for removing these drm. i will put their names down
+But gamers didnt stand against this and created tools for removing these drm. i will put their names down